bobby-tan/bobby-tan.github.io/_posts/2020-05-11-The Intuition-Behind-Gradient-Boosting-and-XGBoost.md

 >If we can account for our model's errors, we will be able to improve our model's performance.

 <p id="example">
 Let's use a simple example to back this idea.
 Let's say we have a regressive model which predicts 3 for a test case whose actual outcome is 1.
-If we know the error (2 in the given example), we can fine-tune the prediction by subtracting the error, 2 ,from the original prediction, 3 and obtain a more accurate prediction of 1.
+If we know the error (2 in the given example), we can fine-tune the prediction by subtracting the error, 2,from the original prediction, 3 and obtain a more accurate prediction of 1.
 This begs the question, <em>"How do we know the error made by our model for any given input?"</em>, which leads us to our second insight.
 </p>

 >We can train a new predictor to predict the errors made by the original model.